 Pumpkins are known for their taste including their seeds.
 Earlier, pumpkin seeds were first scooped out of a raw pumpkin and then washed thoroughly and thereafter roasted or baked before eating them.
 But these days it’s extremely easy to find raw, sprouted, and roasted pumpkin seeds all-year round with Sorich Organics Pumpkin Seeds.

-A one-ounce portion (roughly a quarter cup) provides about 150 calories, 15 grams of healthful fat, just a few grams of carbs, and an impressive 8 to 10 grams of plant protein.
-They’re also nutrient-packed, and health protective.
-Here are six key pumpkin seed perks, and some simple ways to incorporate them into your meals and snacks.
+A quarter cup of pumpkin seeds provide about 150 calories, 15 grams of healthful fat, just a few grams of carbs, and an impressive 8 to 10 grams of plant protein.
+They are not only dense in nutrients but also health protective.

 Comments will be approved before showing up.